stdevel/katprep/tests/README.md

 - an API user with permissions [as mentioned in documentation](https://stdevel.github.io/katprep/installation.html#api-users)
 - a VM that can be restarted, snapshotted, etc. (**Caution: this VM is very likely to break because of numerous restarts**)

-# LibvirtClient
-This test checks:
+# LibvirtClientThis test checks:
+- valid/invalid logins
-- will follow
+- checking/creating/reverting/removing snapshots

 ## Preparation
 For this test, you will need:
-- will follow
+- a hypervisor supported by [libvirt](https://libvirt.org/drivers.html)
+- an API user with permissions [as mentioned in documentation](https://stdevel.github.io/katprep/installation.html#api-users)